-3.3 Residential / Commercial District (R/C)
+3.3 Village Residential / Commercial District (VR/C)

-Purpose - The standards of this district are designed to allow residential use and residential-compatible commercial use to co-exist in a traditional village style; to allow for the transition of residences to residential appearing businesses in the "downtown village" area; and to encourage flexibility of economic development while protecting existing residences.
+3.3.1.
+Purpose - The standards of this district are designed to allow residential use and residential-compatible commercial uses to co-exist, in a traditional village style, with housing of various types, including multifamily.
+The density is moderate, and to allow for the transition of residences to residential appearing businesses in the "downtown village" area; and to encourage flexibility of economic development while protecting existing residences.
 The "character of the neighborhood" is primarily residential, with the addition of residential-compatible retail uses to uses found in other residential districts.
-Businesses shall resemble residences in size and architectural characteristics.
+Businesses shall resemble residences in size and architectural characteristics. walkability between residences, businesses, and community amenities is encouraged.